In order to participate in the program, graduate students must:

 - Final Cohort Meeting: Friday, May 1, 2020, 10:00 a.m.– 11:30 a.m., TBD

 The below workshops will help fulfill the requirements for the Graduate College Research Certification.
 You must RSVP for all workshops at least 24 hours in advance.
 To RSVP, please click on the workshop below.
 This will send you to the calendar entry page, which has the RSVP information.
-A full list of Spring 2019 workshops can be found on the Graduate College Student Workshop Calendar.
+A full list of the workshops offered this semester can be found on the Graduate College Student Workshop Calendar.

 Resources for the Research Process

 Students are allowed to participate in multiple programs each academic year.
 However, the requirements for each program must be completed in full.
 We will allow one workshop to overlap for multiple programs if: 1.) there is justification that the workshop makes sense for multiple programs; and 2.) the student has asked the program manager in advance.